Doublehead: Activities in later years of the wars

 Following the three failed attacks on the Mero District, Doublehead, Pumpkin Boy, and their nephew Bob Benge led a raid into southwestern Kentucky during which their warriors, in an act initiated by Doublehead, cannibalized the enemies they had just killed.
-Their act was in imitation of the Iroquois, particularly the Mohawk, who was alleged to have done so to intimidate their enemies (especially during the Beaver Wars).
+Their act was in imitation of the Iroquois, particularly the Mohawk, who were alleged to have done so to intimidate their enemies (especially during the Beaver Wars).
 Though every warrior present partook, Benge never operated with Doublehead afterward, sickened at his actions and at his own, nor did the later leader, The Ridge, who also took part.

 Beginning of his troubles with James Vann

 In 1793, a delegation of Shawnee stopped in Ustanali, the principal city of the Cherokee, on their way to call on the Muskogee and Choctaw to punish the Chickasaw for joining St. Clair's army in the north.
 Watts sent envoys to Knoxville, then the capital of the Southwest Territory, to meet with Governor William Blount to discuss terms for peace.
 This party, which included Bob McLemore, Tahlonteeskee, Captain Charley of Running Water, and Doublehead, along with the white delegation, was attacked by militia during a stop at the Overhill town of Coyatee.
 Hanging Maw was wounded, and several others, including his wife, daughter, and one of the white delegates, were killed.
 The Cherokee agreed to await the outcome of the subsequent trial, which was later proven to be a farce because the man who was responsible was a close friend of John Sevier.

 Watts responded by invading the Holston area with one of the largest Indian forces ever seen in the region —over one thousand Cherokee, Muskogee, and Shawnee — intending to attack Knoxville itself.
 On the way, the Cherokee leaders were discussing among themselves whether to kill all the inhabitants of Knoxville, or just the men, James Vann advocating the latter while Doublehead argued for the former.
 Further on the way, they encountered a small settlement called Cavett's Station.
 After they had surrounded the place, Benge negotiated with the inhabitants, agreeing that if they surrendered, their lives would be spared.
 However, after the settlers had walked out, Doublehead's group and his Muskogee allies attacked and began killing them over the pleas of Benge and the others.
 Vann managed to grab one small boy and pull him onto his saddle, only to have Doublehead smash the boy's skull with an axe.
 Watts intervened in time to save another young boy, handing him to Vann, who put the boy behind him on his horse and later handed him over to three of the Muskogee for safe keeping.
 Unfortunately, one of the Muskogee chiefs killed the boy and scalped him a few days later.

 Because of this incident, Vann called Doublehead "Babykiller" for the remainder of his life.
 This incident also started a lengthy feud that defined the politics of the early 19th-century Cherokee Nation.